Proposed ordinance would raise fee for underage vaping on school grounds

-SHERIDAN – Next week, Sheridan’s city council will proceed with the first reading of an ordinance increasing the financial penalty for juveniles vaping tobacco on school grounds.
+SHERIDAN — Next week, Sheridan City Council will proceed with the first reading of an ordinance increasing the financial penalty for juveniles vaping tobacco on school grounds.

 The penalty could increase as much as 2,900% from the current fee of $25 to a maximum of $750, according to city attorney Brendon Kerns.